Ship's cooks are in demand, so there's no better time to get the specialized training you need to be a cook in the marine industry.

 Funding is available for women and Indigenous peoples

 To help meet the marine industry demand and diversify the workforce, the federal government is providing $2.5 million in bursaries for women and Indigenous peoples.

-As an Indigenous person, you are automatically considered for additional funds (up to $10,500) to help with living expenses.
+- Indigenous students are automatically considered for additional funds (up to $10,500) to cover living expenses.